Fire and rescue services

 Full travel advice: Local contacts

 Although the greatest terrorist threat is in North Sinai, terrorist attacks could occur anywhere in Egypt.
-Potential targets include:
+Targets might include:

 If there's an attack, leave the affected area as soon as it's safe to.
 Continue to avoid the area in case of secondary attacks.